 Assistant Professor, Department of English and Creative Writing

 I specialize in English literature and culture of the sixteenth and seventeenth centuries.
-I am particularly interested in connections between historical literature and its wider world, especially moments when renaissance poetry and drama helped to articulate alternative political ideas.
-I am currently working on a book about what writers such as Thomas More, William Shakespeare and John Milton had to say about England’s houses of correction, which were some of the early modern period’s first reformist prisons.
+I am particularly interested in connections between historical literature and its wider world, especially moments when renaissance poetry or drama helped to articulate alternative political ideas.
+I am currently working on a book about what writers such as William Shakespeare and John Milton had to say about England's houses of correction, which were some of the early modern period's first reformist prisons.

 English and Creative Writing

 - Ph.D.
 Princeton University

 - M.F.A.
 Cornell University

 "Milton and the Literary Workhouse."
 Milton Studies, vol. 63 no. 2 (2021).

 "Time in The Tempest: Shakespeare, The Mock-Tempest, and Early Modern Carceral Labor."
 Shakespeare Studies, Issue 49 (2021).